Any-Dimensional Polynomial Optimization via de Finetti Theorems: Introduction

 \begin{example}[Inequalities in symmetric functions] Symmetric functions are certain symmetric polynomials defined for any number of variables, such as power sums $s_k(x)=\sum_ix_i^k$ and elementary symmetric functions $\sum_{i_1<\ldots<i_k}x_{i_1}\cdots x_{i_k}$.
 These are fundamental objects of study in enumerative combinatorics, representation theory, and analysis~\cite{macdonald1998symmetric,Stanley_Fomin_1999}.
 In particular, inequalities between symmetric functions, which hold regardless of the number of variables, are of interest in all of these areas~\cite{Hunter_1977,PROCESI1978219,Chavez_Garcia_Hurley_2023,khare2021sign}.
-Since any symmetric function can be written as a polynomial expression $f(s_1,\ldots,s_k)$ in power sums, checking whether a given symmetric function is nonnegative in all dimensions amounts to considering the following sequence of POPs:
+Since any symmetric function can be written as a polynomial expression $f(s_1,\ldots,s_k)$ in power sums, checking whether a given symmetric function is nonnegative in all dimensions amounts to considering the sequence of POPs

 and checking whether $u_{\infty}=\inf_nu_n\geq0$.
-The problem of checking $u_{\infty}\geq0$ given a polynomial $f$ was shown to be undecidable in~\cite{acevedo2023wonderful}.
-One way to certify that $f(s_1,\ldots,s_k)\geq0$ is to express it as a sum of squares.
-However, it was shown in~\cite{acevedo2024symmetric} that there are nonnegative symmetric functions which are not sums of squares in any large-enough dimension.
-Motivated by the above applications and hardness results, we therefore seek to certify some lower bound on $u_{\infty}$. \end{example} \begin{example}[Inequalities in graph densities] For graphs $H,G$, the \emph{homomorphism density} $t(H;G)$ of $H$ in $G$ is the fraction of maps between their vertex sets that are graph homomorphisms, and this fraction can be written as a polynomial in the entries of the adjacency matrix of $G$~\cite{raymond2018symmetric}.
+The problem of checking $u_{\infty}\geq0$ given a polynomial $f$ cannot always be done by expressing $f$ as a sum of squares~\cite{acevedo2024symmetric}. \end{example} \begin{example}[Inequalities in graph densities] For graphs $H,G$, the \emph{homomorphism density} $t(H;G)$ of $H$ in $G$ is the fraction of maps between their vertex sets that are graph homomorphisms, and this fraction can be written as a polynomial in the entries of the adjacency matrix of $G$~\cite{raymond2018symmetric}.
 Many problems in extremal combinatorics can be formulated as proving inequalities between homomorphism densities that hold for all graph sizes~\cite{lovasz2012large,brosch_thesis}.
 Formally, given $c_1,\ldots,c_m\in\RR$ and graphs $H_1,\ldots,H_m$, we consider the sequence of POPs:

 over graphs on $n$ vertices, and ask whether $u_\infty=\inf_nu_n\geq0$.
 This is equivalent to asking whether the inequality $\sum_i c_i t(H_i;G)\geq0$ holds for graphs $G$ of all sizes.
-Once again, checking this given $c_i,H_i$ is undecidable, and there are nonnegative such expressions which are not sums of squares~\cite{hatami2011undecidability}.
-We therefore again seek to certify some lower bound on $u_\infty$. \end{example}
+The problem of checking whether $u_{\infty}\geq0$ given $c_i,H_i$ is undecidable in general, and there are nonnegative such expressions which are not sums of squares~\cite{hatami2011undecidability}. \end{example}